PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Related Work

-Federated learning comes with unique statistical and systematical challenges that bottlenecks the real-life application \cite{JK2017federated, chen2019federated}.
-Specifically, each device may have significant constraints in terms of storage, computation, and communication capacities \cite{10.5555/3294996.3295196, zhao2018federated}.
-To address the challenges, McMahan et al. \cite{McMahan2017CommunicationEfficient} proposed the Federated Averaging (FedAvg) algorithm that is robust to unbalanced and non-IID data distributions to achieve high accuracy.
-It also reduces the rounds of communication needed to train a deep network on decentralized data and strike a good balance between computation and communication cost.
-They update the local model at first, $w_{t+1}^k \leftarrow w_t - \eta g_k$, and transmit the model parameters to the server, then applied the update, $w_{t+1} \leftarrow \sum_{k = 1}^K \frac{n_k}{n}w_{t+1}^k$.
+\textbf{Federated learning.} While federated learning comes with unique statistical and systematical challenges that bottleneck the real-life application, like constraints in terms of storage, computation, and communication capacities \cite{JK2017federated, chen2019federated, 10.5555/3294996.3295196, zhao2018federated}, McMahan et al. \cite{McMahan2017CommunicationEfficient} proposed the Federated Averaging (FedAvg) algorithm that is robust to unbalanced and non-IID data distributions to achieve high accuracy.
+It also reduces the rounds of communication needed to train a deep network on decentralized data and strikes a good balance between computation and communication cost.
+They update the local model at first, and transmit the model parameters to the server, then applied the simple weighted average to obtain the global model parameters.
+In addition, although model parameters learned in a traditional way still give out information about data used in training, more algorithms have been proposed to further protect the data privacy \cite{geyer2018differentially, Bonawitz2017, 10.1145/3298981, lin2020deep}.

-While federated learning improves privacy by revealing only model parameters than the raw data, model parameters learned in a traditional way still give out information about data used in training \cite{geyer2018differentially}.
-Bonawitz et al. \cite{Bonawitz2017} addressed this issue with a secure aggregation protocol and Geyer et al. \cite{geyer2018differentially} developed a procedure that can maintain client-level differential privacy at only a small cost in model performance \cite{10.1145/3298981}.
-Lin et al. \cite{lin2020deep} proposed Deep Gradient Compression (DGC) that largely reduces the communication bandwidth and preserves accuracy to achieve high-quality models.